'No end in sight': Wellington bars and nightclubs fear the industry won't survive under red

-A Wellington nightclub has had to close its doors after 19 years, saying the new red-light settings make it impossible to operate.
+A Wellington nightclub has had to temporarily close its doors after 19 years, saying the new red-light settings make it impossible to operate.

 The country was moved to the red setting of the new traffic light system nearly two weeks ago, due to the spread of Omicron in the community.